danielczech/CAMcorder/README.md

 ### Installation

 [Redis](https://redis.io/topics/quickstart) should already be installed.
-You may wish to install it in a virtual environment.
+You may wish to install the camulator in a virtual environment.

 ```
 python setup.py install